matteo14c/HaploCoV/docs/source/assign.rst

 The file*linDefMut* in the current github repository provides a complete list of defining genomic variants for all the lineages included in the Pango nomenclature.
 Feel free to use that file if you need to assign genomes/isolates according to Pango.
 The file is updated on a bi-weekly basis.

-**Assigning Haplogroups as defined in Chiara et al 2021** *HaploDefMut* in the current github repository provides a complete list of defining allele variants for all haplogroups identified by the method described in Chiara el al 2021.
+**Assigning Haplogroups as defined in Chiara et al 2021** *HaploDefMut* in the current github repository provides a complete list of defining allele variants for all haplogroups identified by the method described in Chiara et al 2021.
 Feel free to use that file if you need to assign genomes according to that system.
 The file is updated on a bi-weekly basis.

 **Options**
 *assign.pl* takes the following options: